gunpowdergreentea/nnTrainer/README.md

 # resnetTrainer
 Implementation of a ResNet for learning on new datasets.
 Adapted from Facebook's implementation.

-This fork includes loadcaffe library.
+This fork includes loadcaffe library and alexnet finetuning capabilities.

 ```
 luarocks install loadcaffe